SimonVaz18/west-london-dog-grooming/README.md

 ## Features

-The features for this website were chosen to prioritise ease of use and clarity to the user, ensuring information is presented in a concise and accessable manner to the end user.
+The features for this website were chosen to prioritise ease of use and clarity to the user, ensuring information is presented in a concise and accessible manner to the end user.

 ### Navigation Menu